dreamking60/d3-start-to-finish-leanpub/manuscript/27 PRACTICAL Add a menu.md

 ]
 ```

-A function `updateMenu` uses D3 to join the menu item array to `div` elements.
+We use D3 to join the menu item array to `div` elements.
 The resulting HTML will look something like:

 ```html
 <div class="menu">